 Regarding the sports betting business, in July 2006, we signed a memorandum of understanding with William Hill to participate in the sports betting market in Spain following the adoption of enabling legislation.
 In light of the publication in Madrid and the Basque region of such legislation, the parties to the memorandum of understanding created Codere Apuestas España, S.A.U., and Garaipen Victoria Apustuak, S.A.L., joint ventures to develop sports betting in Madrid and the Basque region, respectively, each of which applied for the necessary licenses to operate in these regions.

-Madrid has since issued five-year administrative authorizations to conduct sports betting businesses to companies that meet certain financial, technical and other requirements.
+Madrid issued five-year administrative authorizations to conduct sports betting businesses to companies that meet certain financial, technical and other requirements.
 The Basque region awarded three licenses for the operation of 25 locations and 500 machines for each license holder.
 Sports betting is allowed in dedicated betting locations, existing gaming establishments, sports premises and remotely.
 The joint venture obtained the necessary authorizations in both regions and began sports betting businesses in Madrid in April 2008 and in the Basque region in November 2008.
 In addition to offering sports betting in our locations, we are able to offer sports betting at casino gaming halls, bingo halls and sports venues.
 Nevertheless, following a strategic review by William Hill and Codere of our joint venture in Spain, the parties agreed to William Hill's withdrawal from the joint venture due to William Hill's decision to focus its international sports betting strategy on the Internet via William Hill Online.
 Pursuant to the terms of the agreement, on January 20, 2010, Codere completed the purchase of William Hill's 50% stake in the company for a symbolic amount of €1.0.

 On October 18, 2010, we launched sports betting businesses in the region of Navarra.
-As of December 31, 2010, we were the only company authorized to operate in the three regions in Spain, or Comunidades Autónomas, in which sports betting is permitted.
 As in the Basque region, sports betting in Navarra is allowed at dedicated sports betting shops, existing gaming establishments and bars.
+In 2011 and 2012, we launched operations in Aragon and Valencia.
+In Valencia sports betting is permitted in bars.
+In 2013, we launched operations in Galicia, where sports betting is also permitted in bars.
 We expect to expand the business upon the passage of enabling regulation, including regulation related to online gaming.